 Custom Search

-Using Control Flow Functions
+Using MySQL Control Flow Functions

 There are four Control Flow functions in MySQL - CASE operator, IF/ELSE construct, IFNULL, and NULLIF.